Donate during COVID-19

 Our doctors also use other minimally invasive therapies to remove or destroy liver tumors, including:

 If you need a liver transplant, your care team will work in close collaboration with the doctors of the Transplant Surgery Service.
-This is one of New England's most successful multi-organ transplant programs, with outcomes exceeding national averages.

 In addition to standard treatments, our program offers access to promising new therapies through participation in clinical trials at Tufts MC and across the country.
 View our open trials >